ufcg-lsd/saps-engine/docs/catalog-install.md

 psql -h $catalog_ip_address -p 5432 $catalog_db_name $catalog_user
 ```

 Note that, we are using the default PostgreSQL database port, 5432, and the Ingress traffic had to allowed previously.
+Also, note that the PostgreSQL dependencies are required to run the above command.